 "I worked with a social worker, doing a death review.
-This is what she does every day, it helps put the importance of the system we are developing in perspective, while it might be the most important thing for me as I am 100% assigned to it and have deadlines, is it more important for her to help us or do her day job?" - Business Analyst, 2005
+This is what she does every day, it helps put the importance of the system we are developing in perspective, while it might be the most important thing for me as I am 100% assigned to it and have deadlines, is it more important for her to help us or do her day job?"

+- Business Analyst, 2005

-Consider a comparison and contrast of the two versions of the practice that results in customers and programmers being co-located:
+Lets quickly compare and contrast the two versions of the practice that results in customers and programmers being co-located:

-Customer On-Site Programmer On-Site Good for programmers Good for users if a nuisance!
-Makes customer aware of programmer's jobs and issues Makes programmers aware of the user's job and local issues Incorporates customer into programmers culture Incorporates the programmers into the user's culture Customer capture is a " bad " thing.
+Customer On-Site Programmer On-Site Good for programmers Good for users if a pain in the butt!
+Makes customer aware of programmer's jobs and issues Makes programmers aware of user's job and issues.
+Incorporates customer into programmers culture Incorporates the programmers into the users culture Customer capture is a " bad" thing.
 But programmer capture is a "good" thing

-However, it is important to emphasise that a little knowledge can be dangerous: programmers may end up believing that they "know best" based on their limited knowledge.
+However, it is important to emphasise that a little knowledge can be dangerous, programmers may end up believing that they "know best" based on their limited knowledge.
 Programmers need to understand that while they are gaining an appreciation and understanding of the end-users world they will never know it to the extent that the customer does, they will never have the customer's overall view.